wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 11.2 =
+Fixed bugs

+= 11.1 =
+Fixed bug and wong links in the Confirmation step

 = 11.0 =
 Improved performance of confirmation step and better security, tested with WP 4.2.2